 Sunshine, honey-stone villages, lush gardens, trickling rivers and a cold drink in a pub beer garden – there aren’t many places better than the Cotswolds to spend your summer.
-And whether the weather is sunny or not there’s plenty to do in the Cotswolds in summer – from festivals and events to day trips, walking trails, film screenings and even a day on the beach.
-So to help you plan the next few months, here are 25 of our top things to do in summer 2023 in the Cotswolds.
+And whether the weather is sunny or not there’s plenty to do in the Cotswolds in summer – from festivals and events to day trips, walking trails, outdoor film screenings and even a day on the beach.
+So to help you plan the next few months, here are 25 of our top things to do in summer 2024 in the Cotswolds.

 25 things to do in the Cotswolds in summer